 - Design your dream trip around a cruise

 - Preparing to Go on Your Relaxing European Vacation

 This post includes affiliate links.
 We may get paid if you buy something or take an action clicking on one of these links.
 We suggest items we have enjoyed and hope you will too.

-Schedule Downtime to Stay Fresh on a European Vacation
+Schedule Downtime to Stay Relaxed on a European Vacation

 For many of us, a trip to Europe involves an overseas flight.
-We arrive tired to begin with, and are then faced with currency changes, language barriers, and a new time zone.
+We may arrive tired and are then faced with currency changes, language barriers, and a new time zone.
 Not easy for anyone, but especially difficult for older travelers.